Paperkirbie/creator-docs/content/en-us/studio/setting-up-roblox-studio.md

 ---
-title: Setting Up Roblox Studio
+title: Setting up Shitblox
-description: Explains how to install Roblox Studio on your system.
+description: fuck you bitch.
 ---

-Create immersive 3D experiences on Roblox with [Roblox Studio][landingurl], a free application available on Windows and macOS.
+you suck because you are a tablet player >:).

 <img src="../assets/studio/general/Studio-Splash.jpg" width="800" alt="Roblox Studio setup landing screen." />

-## System Requirements
+## System condoms

-The following system specifications ensure that Studio runs smoothly:
+The following system specifications ensure that Studio runs shitly:

 - **Windows (64-bit)** &ndash; Windows 7, 8, 8.1, 10, or 11.
 For Windows 10 or earlier, you also need Internet Explorer 11 or higher and the latest version of [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section).&sup1;
 - **macOS** &ndash; macOS 10.13 (High Sierra) and above.